astr0sl0th/tile-dashboard/README.md

 ## Magic involved

-The trick to the full screen background per tile is due to wonderful css property 'background attachment: 'fixed' this allows the background image or color to extend over selected rows/columns.
+The trick to the full screen background per tile is due to wonderful css property `background attachment: 'fixed'` this allows the background image or color to extend over selected rows/columns.
 I know crazy right 😝